Specialist Teaching Assistant Level 5

 Results

-Results will be communicated within 10 working days of the final assessment.
+NQual will communicate results within 10 working days of the final assessment.

 If an apprentice Fails one or more component, they will be offered the opportunity to re-sit / re-take the component(s).